Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Charge Warrior.md

-# Ionic Warrior
+# Charge Warrior

-A series of LIGHT Cyberse monsters that combine to , an extension of the original [Magnet Warriors](yugioh.fandom.com/wiki/Magnet_Warrior).
+A series of LIGHT Cyberse monsters that combine to form much more powerful Xyz monsters, an extension of the original [Magnet Warriors](yugioh.fandom.com/wiki/Magnet_Warrior).

 <br>